 - Conventional harvesting and storage technology can be used

-Alkar is a hardy giant wheat grass and is sown from March to September with a strength of 20-25 kg / ha.
-In the first year of cultivation 2012, 12 - 15t / ha were harvested in two cuts.
+Alkar is a hardy giant wheatgrass and is sown from March to September at a rate of 20-25 kg / ha.
+In the first year of cultivation in 2012, 12-15t / ha were harvested in two cuts.

 Farmers from Schleswig-Holstein to Bavaria successfully grow Alkar energy grass.